 What does it take to become a successful leader?
 Where do I begin when there are so many different areas of leadership that I need to develop?

 In an effort to answer these questions, you may also find yourself (as I have) provoking other important questions:

-In finding the answers to these questions, you will begin your journey down the path to becoming a Competent and Credible Leader.
-You will begin to notice as you gain increased competency and credibility, you will also gain a more confident demeanor which will ultimately command respect from your constituents.
+In searching for the answers to these questions, you will begin a journey on the path to becoming what I’ve learned to be known as a Competent and Credible Leader.
+This means, as you gain increased competency and credibility in becoming a leader, you will also gain a more confident demeanor which will ultimately support you in commanding respect from your constituents.
 Once you arrive at this destination, your team will then have YOU as their leader.

-However, before you embark on your quest, I believe there are two components that everyone in a leadership role needs in order to begin their journey: Commitment and Personal Responsibility.
+However, in order to begin on your leadership quest, I believe there are two components that everyone needs to make it a successful journey: Commitment and Personal Responsibility.
 If you want to be successful in your position as a leader, you must be committed to taking personal responsibility for yourself and your leadership development.
-According to a recent book I read, Your Success GPS by Bud Bilanich,
+Bud Bilanich, author of Your Success GPS, says this about personal responsibility:

 "Personal responsibility means recognizing that you are responsible for your life and the choices you make."

 The fact of the matter is, we are ALL leaders in life, whether you are a parent, spouse, hairdresser, trainer, business owner – the list is endless!
 The thing to remember is this: YOU are where you are because of the choices YOU have made.
 YOU were offered an opportunity or created an opportunity to lead others.
 It is YOUR personal responsibility to follow through on that choice - to make a commitment to growing yourself as a leader.
 It is not up to your supervisor, the company your work for, or anyone else.
 It is up to…you guessed it…YOU!